SWE-Jahidul/swe-jahiudul/posts/secound-post.md

 ---
-title: My First Blog Post
+title: My 2222 Blog Post
-description: This is the first post on my blog
+description: This is the secound post on my blog
 tags: post
 date: 2021-06-19
 layout: layouts/post.njk